A lower-carb alternative to a classic family recipe

 This pumpkin custard recipe makes a great lower carb paleo alternative to pumpkin pie.
 It’s really decadent while also a nutrient dense, healthy dessert treat.
-The custard still has a similar consistency to the “meat” of pumpkin pie, without the crust – though it’s a little more silky.
+The custard still has a similar consistency to the “meat” of pumpkin pie, without the crust – though it’s lighter, fluffier and more silky.

 1-15oz canned organic puree pumpkin (or 2 cups fresh roasted pumpkin, sugar pie pumpkins have best flavor)

 4 large eggs (use 2 whole eggs and 2 egg yolks*)